21centurymotorcompany/bitqueryd/README.md

 bitquery is a Turing complete query language for Bitcoin.

-It lets you build your own open API from Bitcoin

 ![f](./f.png)

 bitquery is a **portable**, **self-contained**, and **programmable** query language that lets you: